 Indeed, for the best part of the past decade, the Central Market has had the highest concentration of homicides of anywhere in San Salvador’s Historic Center, according to data from 2010 to 2018 collected for an InSight Crime investigation into violence and extortion dynamics in El Salvador’s capital.

-SEE ALSO: El Salvador News and Profile
+SEE ALSO: El Salvador Profile

 In other words, the Central Market is one of the most violent places in the most violent city in one of the most violent countries in Latin America.

 The Historic Center - which one police intelligence official described as “organized disorder” - is the heart of the country’s capital city, San Salvador.
 It combines the chaos that comes with being the headquarters of government and the single largest, open-air market.
 On any given pre-COVID-19 weekday, buses and cars of all sizes would pack the city’s main arteries.
 The sidewalks and streets would be littered with hundreds of informal vendors and tourists would amble by colonial-era buildings and religious sites.

 San Salvador’s Central Market lies a few blocks southwest of the Historic Center’s main squares.

 The complex comprises about a dozen buildings, chock-full of stores and restaurants, adorned with multicolored hoardings, fluorescent lights and plastic furniture, hawking fresh food, clothes and electronics.
 The surrounding streets are filled with dense clusters of market stalls, where vendors flog their own goods beneath awnings of tattered parasols and rusty iron roofs, shielding them from the tropical heat of El Salvador’s capital.